FAQS & Helpful Info

 - Anyone bringing an animal will be responsible for and liable for any damage or injury caused by the animal.

 In continually trying to make our festival more accessible, we encourage you to contact us at info@RIDEfestival.com for any of your accessibility-related needs.

 Where are the NightRIDE venues?

-The NightRIDE venues include The Sheridan Opera House, Roma Bar, The Elks Lodge at Swede Finn Hall and others.
+The NightRIDE venues include the Sheridan Opera House, Roma Bar & Grill, Liberty, and Moon at O’Bannons.
 Limited tickets are available for all NightRIDE venues.